 Frequently Asked Questions

-- Community governing authorities (Band Council, Metis Local, Charter Community or Municipal Council).
+Community governing authorities (Band Council, Métis Local, Charter Community or municipal council).

-- Be located in the Northwest Territories.
+- Be located and delivered in the Northwest Territories.

 If there are multiple competing projects, and there is insufficient funding to provide support for each project, priority will be given to projects that:

-- Demonstrate partnerships.
+- Demonstrate strong partnerships.

 Organizations may submit as many applications as they want.
 However, there is no guarantee that all applications submitted from one organization will be funded due to competing proposals and limited funding availability.

 You will need to provide a project description, an activity schedule or time table, partnership list, and an evaluation plan along with a detailed budget.

 You will need to provide the following documents to support your proposal:

 - Liability insurance with an expiry date after March of the calendar year.